theckman/gapps-linode-dns/README.md

 **License:** This script was released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 This script aids in the creation of the MX records needed for Google Apps.
+You can optionally add the recommended default SPF record as well.
 This script uses the [Linode](http://www.linode.com/?r=78a747e2c08ffb6618e260c3c62f536687b9159c) [API](http://www.linode.com/api) to create the records.
 So be sure to have your API key and DomainID handy.

 * Your API key can be obtained from the "My Profile" link at the top right of the Linode Manager
 * If you do not know your DomainID the script will provide you with a URL to help you obtain it.